What’s the difference between the best me and my worst me?

-I lost my confidence, my career, the savings, shattered my faith, my purpose and most of everything else I worked hard for in the six years we were together.
+I lost my confidence, my career, the savings, my faith shattered, my purpose and most of everything else I worked hard for in the six years that we were together.

-My life was filled with self doubt and second guessing which attracted people who intend to take advantage of me.
+My life was filled with self doubt and second guessing and as a result, I had attracted people who intend to take advantage of me.

 I spent the whole of 2015 trying to recover.